+ Can anyone train in IPL & Laser ? (ie: a member of the public with no previous experience)

 + Why should I choose NZ Laser Training over other providers?

-Since my last post, there have been more training providers in this area go out of business, why does that happen? - Laser science is not an easy topic to teach, this is a specialised field.
-Some have tried to copy what we do, however training is something we are passionate about and its what we focus on everyday.
-We have been referencing the AS/NZS laser safety guidelines for many years, and have even been approached by Australian laser authorities to add our comments to the revised document.
-Others just copy and paste that line onto their website but when asked to comment, may nopt be able to answer questions on its contents.
+NZ is a small country, just ask around about us and you'll see that we know our stuff.
+Although NZ Laser Training has been running since 2011, the Owner and Director, Ruth Nicholson has been involved in the laser, beauty and appearance medicine industry since 2004.
+Laser science is not an easy topic to teach, this is a specialised field.
+Some have tried to copy what we do, instead of joining forces; however education is something we are passionate about and its what we focus on everyday.
+We have been referencing the AS/NZS laser safety guidelines for many years.
+We have contributed to edited versions of laser safety documnettaion and safety stadards by both Australian laser authorities, and local council in Auckland.
+Other providers have been known to just copy and paste 'AS/NZS' onto their website and materials, however when asked to comment, may not be able to answer questions on its contents.

 We do most of our work through word of mouth, and our point of difference includes that our materials are constantly reviewed and updated as new information comes to the market, we incorporate medical grade education that is offered throughout all levels of training to ensure that trainees are given the best education they can obtain.
 The courses are specifically tailored to meet the needs of busy people who seek learning without all the pragmatic topics such as changing fuses, and being able to explain what an atom does.
 What we teach is relevant, up to date, technical, practical and will see you come up to speed in a very short time.
 Although some people learn well via correspondence, we find most people are visual learners who need to be face to face with the trainer, so we offer both - Online & Face 2 face.